Taking medicines to treat tuberculosis

 - In some people, the bacteria can become active.
-If this happens, you may become sick or you can pass the TB germs to someone else.
+If this happens, you may become sick, and you can pass the TB germs to someone else.

-- Even though you do not feel sick, you need to take medicines for TB for 6 to 9 months.
+- Even though you do not feel sick, you need to take medicines to treat latent TB for 6 to 9 months.
 This is the only way to make sure all of the TB bacteria in your body are killed.

 When you have active TB, you may feel sick or have a cough, lose weight, feel tired, or have a fever or night sweats.
-In this case:
+With active TB:

 - You can pass TB to people around you.
 This includes people you live, work, or come in close contact with.

 - For the first 2 to 4 weeks after starting the medicines, you may need to stay home to avoid spreading TB to others.
-Ask your doctor when it is OK to be around others.
+Ask your health care provider when it is OK to be around other people.

-- Your doctor is required by law to report your case to the local public health department.
+- Your provider is required by law to report your TB to the local public health department.

-Ask your doctor whether others with whom you work or live should be tested for TB.
+Ask your provider if people you live or work with should be tested for TB.

 If you do not take your TB medicines the right way, or stop taking the medicines early: